Tobacco use in LGBT communities

 For example, one tobacco industry document in 1997 stated:

 A large percentage of Gays and Lesbians are smokers.
 In order to increase brand share and brand awareness … it is imperative to identify new markets with growth potential.

 Big Tobacco has targeted the LGBT community since at least 1991, when tobacco company Philip Morris settled a boycott by pledging large donations to AIDS research and programs.
 The boycott, led by the AIDS Coalition to Unleash Power, protested the company’s support of Senator Jesse Helms (R-North Carolina), a leading opponent of AIDS funding and LGBT civil rights.
 Using corporate philanthropy as evidence of its support of the LGBT community, Philip Morris quickly gained access to the market, leading the way for other tobacco companies to follow suit.

 Tobacco companies also began to advertise in "gay press" publications in the early 1990s, often depicting tobacco use as a “normal” part of LGBT life.
 Many ads for products other than cigarettes glamorized smoking, and many articles having nothing to do with smoking were shown with tobacco images.

 In 1995, the tobacco company, R.J.
-Reynolds, created a marketing strategy called “Project SCUM” (Sub-Culture Urban Marketing) to boost cigarette sales by targeting vulnerable groups, including LGBT and homeless individuals, especially with advertisements and displays placed in communities and stores.
-On top of donations, giveaways and increased advertising, the tobacco industry made community outreach efforts, such as hosting local promotions like “LGBT bar nights” featuring specific cigarette brands.
+Reynolds, created a marketing strategy called “Project SCUM” (Sub-Culture Urban Marketing) to boost cigarette sales by targeting gay men and homeless individuals with advertisements and displays placed in communities and stores.
+On top of donations, giveaways and increased advertising, the tobacco industry made community outreach efforts, such as hosting local promotions like “LGBT bar nights” featuring specific cigarette brands